-Across the Untied States and around the world, single-use plastic debris is accumulating in freshwater and marine environments at an alarming rate, and New York State’s revered aquatic resources are no exception.
+Across the Untied States, single-use plastic debris is accumulating in freshwater and marine environments at an alarming rate, and New York State’s revered aquatic resources are no exception.
 Items such as plastic bags, plastic bottles, polystyrene take-out containers, cigarette butts, and microplastics are impeding watersheds, harming aquatic life, posing human health issues, and diminishing New York’s natural beauty.
 Learn more about this topic from the USEPA.

 If you are currently a student in a New York State college or university, use your artistic talents to help with this pressing issue and compete to win a cash prize!
 Contest details are below:

 - To Enter: send a brief proposal to SU-EFC Project Assistant, Jesse Kerns (firstname.lastname@example.org) by 8/31/2017

 - Facebook: “like” the Facebook page PlasticFreeH2OinNYS and invite your friends to as well

 - Webinar: a webinar at the end of August 2017 (date TBD) will provide further information

 - Subjects: art works must focus on water, single-use plastic pollution, and/or reusable alternatives

 - Formats: all visual, audio, and written formats are encouraged (e.g., painting, poetry, sculpture, music, etc.)

 - Judging: judging will be conducted electronically at the beginning of October 2017